RL-VIG/LibContinual/reproduce/wa/README_cn.md

 @inproceedings{zhao2020maintaining,
-  title={Maintaining discrimination and fairness in class incremental learning}, author={Zhao, Bowen and Xiao, Xi and Gan, Guojun and Zhang, Bin and Xia, Shu-Tao}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition}, pages={13208--13217}, year={2020}
+  title={Maintaining discrimination and fairness in class incremental learning}, author={Zhao, Bowen and Xiao, Xi and Gan, Guojun and Zhang, Bin and Xia, Shu-Tao}, booktitle={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition (CVPR)}, pages={13208--13217}, year={2020}
 }